-It’s ironic in a way how idiotic foolish the Swedish film industry has become and arrogant.
+It’s ironic in a way how idiotic and foolish the Swedish film industry has become and arrogant.
 And unfortunately, it seems the desired film industry already be over by now.

 The Swedish film industry has fallen drastically in recent times.
-The only one person we had was Ingmar Bergman (1918-2007), who in fact has left its mark deep in the ground decades before he passed away.
+The only person we had was Ingmar Bergman (1918-2007), who in fact left his mark deep in the ground decades before he passed away.
 He had a purpose in his films because he knew how to create the film.
-They were emotional, dramatic and interesting enough that he would retain its name as one of the greatest directors of all time.
-Given that he was the one who influenced include Stanley Kubrick in the film art should evaluate his storytelling higher.
-Although he won an Oscar for his works, he’s an outstanding side of the Americans and the world around.
+They were emotional, dramatic, and interesting enough that he would retain its name as one of the greatest directors of all time.
+Given that he was the one who influenced and include Stanley Kubrick in the film art should evaluate his storytelling higher.
+Although he won an Oscar for his works, he’s an outstanding side of the Americans and the world around him.
 His works have a more appreciated side of Hollywood than the Swedes have for they usually take things for granted.
 Many of his films have been a recurring theme, as his characters share the same order – and the last name.
 In addition, music has a great significance in his films, which is a recurring theme in his works, such as Mozart and Bach.
 Several examples of this are reminded of Autumn Sonata (1978) and Saraband (2003), where the main characters are involved in any way in the musical instruments.
 In addition to Bergman, he made many films as he plays a lot.
-And even in the movies, he took inspiration from William Shakespeare to their works.
+And even in the movies, he took inspiration from William Shakespeare in their works.
 After his clear largest film – Fanny and Alexander (1982), he began directing theatre more broadly instead of film.
-We have talented actors who Skarsgård-family, Max von Sydow and Alicia Vikander.
+We have talented actors from who Skarsgard family, Max von Sydow, and Alicia Vikander.
 But no real eminent filmmakers like the level of Ingmar Bergman.
 He had his own style and his own tone that imbued his film.
 Maybe it was because every film he did have a distinct message that you actually remember.

 Sure, the Swedes are immensely popular abroad, especially in the United States.
 But it is unfortunately not.
-Swedes can’t do produce a movie, but probably the hell can they participate in a film.
-They are enough actors in Sweden to fill two football fields, but none of these can be clearly seen in the Swedish media, except if it’s about the American Hollywood.
+Swedes can’t produce a movie, but probably the hell can they participate in a film.
+They are enough actors in Sweden to fill two football fields, but none of these can be clearly seen in the Swedish media, except if it’s about American Hollywood.
 However, it was only Ingrid Bergman, who actually received any proof of what she did in comparison to what we have now.
 Because the Swedes have currently won an Oscar for director or screenwriter.
 Even the Mexicans have won in the cinematographic – category three years in a row now.
-Therefore, we need a new generation to open their eyes if they want to participate together international film industry rather than let others do it for oneself, for they are good at something, do not do it for free.
-And if you want to develop the Swedish film exports, it’s time now before the Swedish film is dead forever.
+Therefore, we need a new generation to open their eyes if they want to participate together international film industry rather than let others do it for themselves, for they are good at something, do not do it for free.
+And if you want to develop Swedish film exports, it’s time now before Swedish film is dead forever.
 Swedes are outwardly cynical and cold.
-The more Swedes dedicate itself to the theatre, the less chance there’s that we do something about the Swedish film art.
-For now, Swedes are fleeing the country just to participate in various films abroad?
+The more Swedes dedicate themselves to the theatre, the less chance there’s that we do something about Swedish film art.
+For now, Swedes are fleeing the country just to participate in various films abroad.
 Why?

 Yes, one may ask.
 But most likely it is that the Swedish film industry sucks really bad right now.
 But when we make a well-produced production, we co-operate with another country.
-We can cooperate in the music or book industry but not the film industry, which is because the Swedes are cynical and cold by itself but also because of non-state financing.
-Which is a truth that most Swedes carries himself?
+We can cooperate in the music or book industry but not the film industry, which is because the Swedes are cynical and cold by themselves but also because of non-state financing.
+Which is a truth that most Swedes carry themselves?
 Swedes are not xenophobic but it has a bigger private area around it than the Americans, British and Canadians could imagine having.
-Norwegians do Pirates of the Caribbean number five right now, a finnish company has made a game so popular that they have shit to play and now there is a cartoon based on the film.
+Norwegians do Pirates of the Caribbean number five right now, a Finnish company has made a game so popular that they have shit to play and now there is a cartoon based on the film.
 However, so do not Sweden something that is successful and loved.
 Nothing shareholders, however, there is no director and screenwriter in the current situation that is worth seeing at the cinema, which is a pure Swedish production and not through a collaboration between the Nordic countries.
-Here, I don’t count in the most successful productions as Men Who Hate Women (2009) aka The girl with the Dragon Tattoo when it was a Danish and Norwegian production.
+Here, I don’t count in the most successful productions as Men Who Hate Women (2009) aka The Girl with the Dragon Tattoo when it was a Danish and Norwegian production.
 TV-series Bridge (2011-) isn’t included as it’s also produced along with Danish producers.
-The crime genre is sort of a cultural indication that Sweden does not do anything but that kind of movie.
-Sweden does not create long movies that actually affect the result that these are easily forgotten.
+The crime genre is a sort of a cultural sign that Sweden does not do anything but that kind of movie.
+Sweden does not create long movies that actually affect the result these are easily forgotten.